Live & Recorded Webinars

 Even after you close the door on the cockpit to depart, weather analysis never ends.
 Whether you are flying an aircraft below 10,000 feet or in the flight levels, knowing how to deal with weather as it evolves while in flight is a must.
 What happens if you find yourself in icing conditions that you didn't expect?
 What's the safest course of action?
 You notice while maintaining altitude in smooth air at constant power your airspeed suddenly increases or decreases by 30 knots, what might be going on?
 You discover while flying over mountainous terrain that the winds aloft are 50 knots, not 30 as you expected.
 Does that mean you should slow down and expect significant turbulence?
 When confronted with a thunderstorm, is it better to fly around the front or back side of that cell?
 These are just a few of the topics we'll be addressing in this webinar.

 This is a brand new webinar and was recorded from a four hour live webinar held in March 2019.
 If you registered and paid for the live webinar you will receive an email with a promo code to get your free digital copy of the recorded webinar.
-Otherwise, you can purchase your copy by clicking on the button below.
+Otherwise, you can purchase your copy by clicking on the Buy Now button below.
+This program is included in the Recorded Webinar Combo.